Theatre Royal

 Significance

 The Theatre Royal is a Grade II* listed theatre of major significance located on a prominent site in Margate.
-The theatre was built in 1787 and remained in theatre use until 1963, with periods for chapel use during the 1840s and cinema between the wars.
+The theatre was built in 1787 and remained in theatre use until 1963, with periods for chapel use during the 1840s and cinema use between the wars.
 It was substantially remodelled in 1874 by Jethro Thomas Robinson.
 It fully reopened as a theatre again in 1988.
 The structure of the earlier building partially remains, but Robinson drastically modified the theatre by removing the old auditorium and stage, increasing the width by demolishing one sidewall, and extending the span of the old roof trusses.
-The auditorium has been compared to a smaller version of his earlier The Old Vic auditorium of 1871.
+The auditorium has been compared to a smaller version of his earlier auditorium in The Old Vic, London, of 1871.
 It is a delightful space with two horseshoe balconies supported by slender iron columns along the line of their fronts, which are decorated with swags.

 J.T.
 Robinson was surveyor to the Lord Chamberlain.
 Only two auditoria designed by him remain, this theatre and The Old Vic.
 With the extensive remodelling of the proscenium arch at The Old Vic, the Theatre Royal Margate is the last remaining theatre with the architect’s design intact.
-Robinson was also the employer of, and later father-in-law to, Frank Matcham, who is considered by many to be the greatest theatre architect, which makes this a unique piece of theatrical heritage.
+Robinson was also the employer of, and later father-in-law to, Frank Matcham, who is considered by many to be the UK’s greatest theatre architect, which makes this a unique example of theatrical heritage.

 Why is the theatre at risk?